Chart Color Schemes

 The level of general health in Fitzroy is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Fitzroy has better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts have low prevalence of common health conditions.
-Approximately 65% of Fitzroy's total population (8,161 people) has private health cover, compared to 56.7% across Greater Melbourne and a national average of 55.7%.
+Fitzroy demonstrates superior health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and elderly cohorts exhibit low prevalence of common health conditions.
+Private health cover is exceptionally high at approximately 65% of the total population (8,161 people), compared to 56.7% across Greater Melbourne and 55.7% nationally.

-Mental health issues impact 12.0% and asthma impacts 8.2% of residents in the area.
+Mental health issues and asthma are the most prevalent medical conditions, impacting 12.0 and 8.2% of residents respectively.
 70.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-The under-65 population has better-than-average health outcomes.
+The under-65 population demonstrates better than average health outcomes.
 Fitzroy has 11.9% of residents aged 65 and over (1,496 people), lower than the 15.1% in Greater Melbourne.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health